geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 For most rolls, use the neutral dice.
 If your grand master is in favor or disfavor, roll the appropriate dice.
 You can spend energy to improve one die to a gambit die.

+### Cards
+The types of cards in the game include:

+**Actors**
+These represent people who are members of your lodge and are powerful individuals in your conspiracy.
+They are the most common cards in the deck and are extremely important to gameplay.

+**Artifacts**
+Special items that can grant you incredible extra abilities.
+Can only be used by an actor with a matching type or name.

+**Gambit**
+These are goals that score you additional power / victory points when achieved.

+**Location**
+These cards, once played, become additional locations that a player can activate and place pawns.

+**Boon**
+These are special additional skills that can be used one time or as reoccurring skill.

+**Condition**
+These are special conditions that can be played on a district and remain until removed.

+**Secret Society**
+These represent secret societies a player can be secretly a member of.
+They reflect what is required to gain power in the endgame.

+**Plot**
+These are secret plots the lodges can work towards to gain power in the endgame.

+**Law**
+These are laws that aldermen can select for a district if they win election.

+The layout of cards is as follows:
+Upper left hand is a letter abbreviation for the type of card ex.
+(A) Actor Top middle is the name of the card.
+Upper right is the card #.
+Left below the abbreviation is the cost.
+The middle of the card is artwork representing the card.
+Below that are the traits of the card, usually trades, astral signs or lodges.
+Below that is the primary ability of the card.
+Below that are the secondary abilities of the card.
+In italics is a flavor text description of the card

 ### Guilds / Trades
 Butchers (food)